cairo-book/cairo-book/src/appendix-04-common-types-and-traits-and-cairo-prelude.md

 allows you to use `ArrayTrait::append()` or the `Default` trait without bringing them explicitly into scope.

 You can choose which prelude to use.
-For example, adding `edition = "2023_10"` in _Scarb.toml_ configuration file will load the prelude from October 2023, which is more restricted than the one from January 2023.
+For example, adding `edition = "2023_11"` in the _Scarb.toml_ configuration file will load the prelude from November 2023.
+Note that when you create a new project using `scarb new` command, the _Scarb.toml_ file will automatically include `edition = "2023_11"`.

 The compiler currently exposes 2 different versions of the prelude:

 - A general version, with a lot of traits that are made available, corresponding to `edition = "2023_01"`.
 - A restricted version, including the most essential traits needed for general cairo programming, corresponding to `edition = 2023_10`.

-Note that there is a third edition, `2023_11` which includes recent update concerning items visibility.
-If you decide to use the `2023_11` edition, you will get the same imports as the `2023_10` edition, but you will need to define visibility for all items you are using

 ## List of common types and traits